 Dog owners seem to underestimate the power of preventing bad habits in the first place.
 You can prevent your dog from barking in the yard by limiting his freedom while in the yard.
 Rather than letting him run loose, take him out on a leash so you can correct him if necessary.
 Or, if you know he is likely to bark at the approaching neighbor dog, quickly step in front of your dog to re-direct his attention to you.
 Ask him to sit, and then reward him with pieces of hamburger or a game of tug.

 Work on the dog’s general obedience.

-Dogs with solid obedience skills are going to be more respectful and have more overall self control.
+Dogs with solid obedience skills are going to be more respectful and have more overall self-control.
 Does your dog come when called 99 percent of the time?
 Probably not.
 Does he sit and stay when told, even if someone comes to the door?
 Not likely.
 Work on your dog’s basic obedience skills and slowly add more and more challenges.
-Make sure to use an appropriate dog collar for the situation such as a slip collar.
+Make sure to use an appropriate dog collar for the situation such as a personalized martingale collar or slip collar.
 If your dog does not respond to basic commands with minimal distractions, how is he ever going to listen when something “exciting” happens?

 Reward your dog for being quiet.

 If a dog walks by and your dog miraculously remains quiet, tell him what a good boy he is!
 If the mail carrier arrives, and your dog runs to his bed as rehearsed, treat him like he just won the lottery!